 Most probably my number one deciding factor whether coffee made it to my list of recommendations was based on the flavor.
 We drink coffee because we enjoy the flavor; and the caffeine.
 If the instant wasn’t up to par in the flavor department, it didn’t make the list.
 Obviously, flavor preferences can be subjective and vary for each of us, but I think I know a good tasting cup of coffee when I try one – all the instants on my list tasted good to me (well good enough for an instant brewed coffee).

 What does balance mean?
 Basically, it’s a combination of acidity, body, aftertaste and how well they work together, no single element should stick out too strongly – “a good balance”.

 Also, If the coffee also had a distinct or notable bitter or harsh aftertaste, it lost points.

 After considering the balance I paid special attention to the body of each cup of instant.
 The body measures the mouth-feel of the coffee and its overall thickness – let’s be honest, nobody likes a watery, tasteless coffee!
 Unfortunately, many of the instant coffee brands I sampled were just that – the ones on my list, however, had a good mouth-feel for freeze-dried coffee.

 Availability And Price

 Finally, instant has to be cheap if it isn’t you’re better off spending your money on a bag or real whole coffee beans.
-Freeze dried instant coffee is something you take with you when you go on your travels or as a backup when you need a fix of caffeine – the quality isn’t the same as regular whole bean so the price has to reflect that.
+Freeze-dried instant coffee is something you take with you when you go on your travels or as a backup when you need a fix of caffeine – the quality isn’t the same as a regular whole bean so the price has to reflect that.